Skip to main content

 Metabolic Healthspan was co-developed with Veri’s advisors of researchers, endocrinologists, and cardiologists from universities like Stanford and Harvard and institutions like the American Diabetes Association (ADA) and Centers for Disease Control and Prevention (CDC).

-Metabolic Healthspan integrates 5 evidence-based metrics; average glucose, morning fasting glucose, glucose variability, glucose oscillation, and body mass index to give you insight into the state of your metabolic health and how you can improve.
+Metabolic Healthspan integrates 5 evidence-based metrics to give insight into the state of your metabolic health and how you can improve.
+The metrics are average glucose, morning fasting glucose, glucose variability, glucose oscillation, and body mass index.

 Here are a few definitions before we dive in: